Phase retrieval with Bregman divergences and application to audio signal recovery: Experiments

 \subsubsection{Data}

 As acoustic material, we use two corpora in our experiments.
-The first one, referred to as ``speech'', is composed of $10$ utterances taken randomly from the TIMIT database~\cite{Garofolo1993}.
-The second one, referred to as ``music'', comprises $10$ snippets from the Free Music Archive dataset \cite{fma_dataset}.
-All audio excerpts are single-channel, sampled at $22,050$ Hz and cropped to be $2$ seconds-long.
-The STFT is computed with a $1024$ samples-long (46 ms) self-dual sine bell window \cite{smith2011spectral} (leading to an effective number of $513$ frequency bins) and 50\% percent overlap.
-We used the \texttt{librosa} Python package \cite{mcfee2015librosa}.
+The first one, referred to as ``speech'', is composed of $100$ utterances taken randomly from the TIMIT database~\cite{Garofolo1993}.
+The second one, referred to as ``music'', comprises $100$ snippets from the Free Music Archive dataset \cite{fma_dataset}.
+Signals from the ``speech'' corpus are $16$-bits WAV files and signals from the ``music'' corpus are MP3 files encoded at $256$ kbps.
+All audio excerpts are single-channel, sampled at $22,050$ Hz and cropped to be $2$ seconds long.
+The STFT is computed with a $1024$ samples-long ($46$ ms) self-dual sine window~\cite{smith2011spectral} (leading to an effective number of $513$ frequency bins) and $50$~$\%$ overlap.
+We used the \texttt{librosa} Python package~\cite{mcfee2015librosa}.